 We want to ensure that the course will suit your needs, so we pay especially close attention to the Personal Statement which forms part of your application to the University.
 Please take particular care over this statement.

-You should show why you are interested in a career in managing people or in specialist Human Resource Management and, if possible, which aspects of managing people or HRM are of particular interest to you.
-You should also explain carefully why you believe you are suited to such a career.
 Wherever possible, your statement should draw on relevant personal experience.
-In describing the personal attributes and qualities which in your view equip you for a career in managing people/HRM, try to give brief actual examples from your experience where you displayed those attributes and qualities.
+When describing the personal attributes and qualities which you believe equip you for a career in HRM/managing people, try to give actual brief examples from your experience where you displayed those attributes and qualities.

 If you would like to discuss any aspect of our course, please feel free to email the Course Director Dr Mahwish Khan at Mahwish.Khan@uwe.ac.uk.